 The numbers of arrests and successful prosecutions are, however, minimal, and the low fines issued for violations under the 1975 Fisheries Act provide little deterrent effect.
-The new 2018 Fisheries Act, which has been enacted by government but which, as yet, is still not in operation, includes only slightly harsher penalties.
-This is despite the fact that illegal fishing in Jamaican waters depletes national fish stocks, threatening fishing as a national revenue stream (fishing accounts for around 6.6 per cent of the national GDP, together with agriculture and forestry) and as a source of income for more than 125 000 Jamaican inhabitants, and undermining food security.
+The new 2018 Fisheries Act, which has been enacted by government but which, as yet, is still not in operation, includes only slightly harsher penalties.151 This is despite the fact that illegal fishing in Jamaican waters depletes national fish stocks, threatening fishing as a national revenue stream (fishing accounts for around 6.6 per cent of the national GDP, together with agriculture and forestry)152 and as a source of income for more than 125 000 Jamaican inhabitants,153 and undermining food security.

-IUU fishing, which in 2009 was estimated as accounting for 18 per cent of world catch, has contributed to the classification of 59.9 per cent of the world's commercial fish stocks as fully fished.
-Furthermore, illegal fishing is a recognized risk indicator of other criminal activities in the fishing sector.
-Referred to as 'fisheries crime', these activities include drug trafficking, corruption and human trafficking for forced labour.
-Fisheries violations are therefore an ideal entry point for law enforcement to detect and investigate associated criminal activities, and ultimately to identify and prosecute key organizers within criminal networks.
+IUU fishing, which in 2009 was estimated as accounting for 18 per cent of world catch,154 has contributed to the classification of 59.9 per cent of the world's commercial fish stocks as fully fished.155 Furthermore, illegal fishing is a recognized risk indicator of other criminal activities in the fishing sector.
+Referred to as 'fisheries crime', these activities include drug trafficking, corruption and human trafficking for forced labour.156 Fisheries violations are therefore an ideal entry point for law enforcement to detect and investigate associated criminal activities, and ultimately to identify and prosecute key organizers within criminal networks.157

 There is, however, no reflection in Jamaican national policy or at the operational level of the interface between illegality in the fishing sector and organized crime more broadly.
-In the few instances where Jamaican law-enforcement officers do apprehend fishers engaging in suspicious activities, there is a tendency to fine the offenders for minor infractions rather than flag the matter for further investigation of links to wider organized-criminal activity.
+In the few instances where Jamaican law-enforcement officers do apprehend fishers engaging in suspicious activities, there is a tendency to fine the offenders for minor infractions rather than flag the matter for further investigation of links to wider organized-criminal activity.158 he illicit flow of narcotics and guns from the sea to the Rocky Point fishing community continues largely to slip between the cracks of law enforcement.
+Jamaica's prime location on the drug route from Global South to North and the continuing demand for illegal narcotics in the US and Europe suggest that drugtrafficking networks will continue to favour the island as a key post in the large-scale movement of goods.